ArghyaPal/C_DAC_Hyderabad_Workshop/README.md

 v) Boosting / Ensemble methods. vi) DBSCAN.

+The aim of this exercise is to give the participants a fundamental understanding of traditional Machine Learning techniques used in the pre-Deep Learning era for solving various problems.
 Participants are advised to download / clone this repository and create a virtual environment for installing the dependencies required for running this code.

 #Creating Virtual environment